DHTMLX/docs-todolist/docs/api/methods/collapsetask_method.md

 ### Description

-@short: collapses a task by its id
+@short: Collapses a task by its id

 ### Usage